 This page goes into some detail regarding my experience as a graduate student at the University of Chicago.
 The page focused on my personal experience.
 For my write-up on the overall experience, see this Quora answer.
 For more links on what I did in graduate school, see my graduate studies page and my teaching page.
-Also relevant is my Quora answer to the question Why did you leave academia?
+Also relevant is my Quora answer to the question Why did you leave academia? (mirrored here in case you prefer not to access Quora).

 As with my undergraduate experience, the most important aspects of my experience were different from those I was initially focused on acquiring.
 I am including most things that happened to me while in graduate school, even those that weren’t related to graduate studies, with the exception of some things I did near the very end where I was basically done with graduate school and just waiting to leave.